mikaimee/BudgetUp/README.md

 📡 **Node.js:** Power the server-side logic and handle requests from the front-end.

-🔐 **User Authentication:** Implement user authentication and authorization to secure your financial data.
+🔐 **User Authentication:** Implement user authentication and authorization using JWT (JSON Web Tokens) to secure your financial data.

 📊 **Data Visualization:** Utilize Nivo to create interactive financial graphs and charts.